An early deficit proved to be the difference on Monday evening

 Leopards will face No. 1 seed American on Monday night

 Lafayette finished with three players in double figures

-Damon enters her first season at Lafayette and brings a wealth of coaching experience with her to College Hill, having spent 19 years as an assistant coach at Cincinnati, Penn State, UMass, Fairleigh Dickinson and Green Bay.
+Damon enters her second at Lafayette and brings a wealth of coaching experience with her to College Hill, having spent 19 years as an assistant coach at Cincinnati, Penn State, UMass, Fairleigh Dickinson and Green Bay.

 Lafayette Director of Athletics Bruce McCutcheon welcomed Damon as the new women’s basketball head coach at a press conference on May 31, 2017.